 Finally, move on.
 Understand that mistakes are a natural part of our professional lives – in fact, a speech without fault can lack authenticity, and feel ingenuine.
 Your audience expects to see a human, not a robot, so carry on as if nothing happened.

-The worst thing to do in these scenarios is overthink the situation, as this could result in a domino effect which would be detrimental to your entire speech.
+The worst thing to do in these scenarios is to overthink the situation, as this could result in a domino effect which would be detrimental to your entire speech.
 So, no matter what happens; stay calm, laugh it off, and carry on.
-Your audience are more likely to remember how impactful your speech was than your minor mistake.
+Your audience is more likely to remember how impactful your speech was than your minor mistake.

 STICK TO A TIME LIMIT

 While it can be easy to go off on a tangent as a keynote speaker, especially when talking about something that you are passionate about, there will often be multiple speakers presenting at an event, so you must stick to your allotted time limit.
 Prepare your research, structure your speech, and time yourself practising before the conference, to ensure that you keep your keynote address concise.